w3security/cli/help/cli-commands/iac-test.md

 Use this dedicated option for Custom Rules scanning to enable the IaC scans to use a custom rules bundle generated with the `w3security-iac-rules` SDK.
 See [`w3security-iac-rules` SDK](https://github.com/w3security/w3security-iac-rules#readme)

-This option cannot be used if the custom rules settings were configured with the Snyk UI.
-Default: If the `--rules` option is not specified, scan the configuration files using the internal Snyk rules only.
+This option cannot be used if the custom rules settings were configured with the w3security UI.
+Default: If the `--rules` option is not specified, scan the configuration files using the internal w3security rules only.

-Example: Scan the configuration files using custom rules and internal Snyk rules.
+Example: Scan the configuration files using custom rules and internal w3security rules.

 `--rules=bundle.tar.gz`